wp-plugins/woocommerce-qtml/readme.txt

 WooCommerce-qTML is provided with the following limitations:

-* As expected, WooCommerce-qtML helps keep the front-end of your shop properly localized.
+* As expected, WooCommerce-qTML helps keep the front-end of your shop properly localized.
 However, depending on your theme and installed plugins, certain strings or parts of your website might not be translated as expected.
 * The admin area is not streamlined for multilingual input.
 No separate input boxes exist for multilingual input – instead, WooCommerce categories & attributes must be entered using (m)qTranslate tags, e.g. [:en]Color[:de]Farbe].
 * Experimental support for multilingual customer e-mails is included since version 1.0.0.
 However, extensions and 3rd party plugins that add content to e-mail notifications might not work out of the box.
 If you need assistance with a particular WooCommerce extension, please contact us for a quote.
 * WooCommerce-qTML is only recommended for use by developers, since, in most cases, the code will need to be modified according to the particular needs of each project.
 The plugin is a good head-start that will save developers a few hours of research – it is not a complete multi-language solution!